Configuring RMS and Mean Channels

 -

-In the Channel Specification, click the Add Calculation button and select RMS or Mean from the pull-down options, depending on the type of averaging you wish to perform.
+On the Channel Specification toolbar, select or Mean, depending on the type of averaging you wish to perform.
 A configuration dialog opens.

 -